mordoss/RN-fatCat-test/README.md

 - Zoom rocket image on touch.
 - Switch between imperial and metric units.
 - Rendering astronaut silhouette when permissions are denied.
+- Search astronauts based on name or agency.